 With CAO applications due on February 1st, Leaving Certificate students are considering their future careers.
-Obviously, this is a crucial decision which takes time to weigh up all of the options.
-Without any real practical work experience it can be a very difficult to know if the 3rd level course you select is one that will reward you with a career path in a sustainable environment for the future.
+Obviously, this is a crucial decision, which takes time to weigh up all of the options.
+Without any real practical work experience, it can be very difficult to know if the 3rd level course you select is one that will reward you with a career path in a sustainable environment for the future.

 If you are technically minded then engineering may be a good option for you.
 From what we have seen in recent years there is a high demand for engineers in manufacturing, especially in the medical device and pharmaceutical sectors.
 Newly graduated mechanical, electrical or mechatronic engineers can diversify into roles such as maintenance, process development, validation, automation, design, quality and manufacturing engineering.
 Any of the above roles could range from new product design to maintaining and modifying manufacturing equipment.

 Science has also become a key area, with intensifying skill shortages, as the economy recovers.
 If this is an area that interests you, there are many opportunities for chemical and biological scientists and biochemists, typically in the areas of analytical development, product formulation and industry regulation.
 Biotechnology technicians are also in demand in GMP / cleanroom environments.